Optikube/.github/profile/README.md

 Welcome to OptiKube, an advanced open-source tool designed for Kubernetes users aiming to optimize and manage their cluster resources and costs effectively.
 OptiKube offers a comprehensive solution to efficient cluster management, enabling detailed cost and resource visualizations alongside automated scaling functionalities.
 By leveraging real-time data from services like Google Cloud Platform and integrating with KEDA for event-driven autoscaling, OptiKube ensures efficient resource utilization and cost management across Kubernetes deployments.

 ## Features
-- Horizontal auto-scaler tool that implements event driven autoscaling based off user input.
-- Automatic resource optimization for all OptiKube managed deployments each hour.
-- Resource visualization such as RAM, memory, and CPU efficiency.
-- Cost insights on a user's deployment utilizing real time data.
 - **Event-Driven Autoscaling**
   - Integrates with Kubernetes Event-driven Autoscalers (KEDA) to dynamically adjust pod counts based on user-defined optimization settings and workload demands.
 - **Automated Resource Optimization:**